 In this blog post, we’ll configure a Windows 10 Kiosk Mode in Single-App using Intune and Autopilot as the deployment method.
-We’ll also make sure that the user doesn’t have to log using the AutoLogin function.
+We’ll also make sure that the user doesn’t have to log in using the AutoLogin function.
 Our kiosk will be displaying a webpage to be used in a public area.

 • Single-app kiosk: Runs a single app (UWP) in fullscreen on top of the lock screen.
 Users using the kiosk can see only that app.
 If the kiosk app is closed, it will automatically restart.
 If a user disconnect, the log screen can be configured to log back automatically.
 You can also use Shell Launcher to configure a kiosk device that runs a Windows desktop application as the user interface